clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/basic-usage.md

 - `:threads` — if true, the profiling data will be presented for each thread separately.
 Note that this does not improve the resolution of the profile; it only separates the results by-thread.
+- `:features` — a list of additional features to enable.
+Currently supported
+  features:
+  + `:vtable` — show targets of vtable/itable calls.
+Helps to understand which specific polymorphic dispatch is causing the slowdown.
+  + `:comptask` — show JIT compilation task.
+Useful when trimming down application load time.
 - `:interval` — sampling interval in nanoseconds.
 The default is 1000000, which means one millisecond.
 You can try setting it closer to 100000 (100 microseconds) to increase the resolution of the profile, but the operating